Mohammad Yunus (politician): Other activities

 He was a Member of the Indian Institute of Science, Bangalore for 6 years.
-He was also the founding President of the All India Mail-Milap Association which was formed with the objective of achieving Hindu-Muslim unity on a social level, beyond political Interest and limitations.
+He was also the founding President of the All India Mail-Milap Association which was formed with the objective of promoting Hindu–Muslim unity on a social level, beyond political Interest and limitations.

 He was the Secretary of Annie Besant's Theosophical Society.

 Activities of Mohammad Yunus' sons

 His eldest son, Mohammad Yaqub Yunus, inherited his father's judicial heritage while staying out of politics, died in 1947 at the age of 40 while serving as a standing counsel for the Government of Bihar.
 Most of his political and business legacy was passed down to his younger son, Mohammad Yaqub Yunus (founding president of Bihar Muslim Majlis Mushawarat).
 Dar-ul-Mallik, his mansion, was afterwards turned into the Grand Hotel, while another portion became an Oriental Bank which was eventually demolished in the late 1990s.
 His grandson, Baber Yunus, who manages the Yunus Construction Company in Patna, erected the Grand Apartment in its place.

 In addition to serving as standing counsel for the Government of Bihar in the Patna High Court, Muhammad Yasin Yunus, his second son, served as his father's political secretary, particularly during the key period of the Muslim Independent Party's formation and during his father's tenure as Chief Minister.
 He was appointed as standing counsel to the Bihar government in 1945 and received the letter appointing him as a judge in the Patna High Court.
 He died in 1946.

 Mohammad Yaqub Yunus, a Patna High Court advocate, was a younger son who founded the All India Muslim Majlis-e- Mushawarat in 1967.
 He also held the position of President of the Aligarh Muslim University Old Boys Association in Bihar for a very long time and led the Aligarh Movement when the AMU came under scrutiny during the rule of Indira Gandhi.